Greenstand/treetracker-admin-api/README.md

 [project root dir]/server/src/datasources/treetrackerTest.datasource.json
 ```

-NOTE: please do not set this datasource to point to our dev DB, because that the tests would clear all the data in the DB, so it would bring some trouble if we don't have any data in the dev DB.
+NOTE: please do not set this datasource to point to our dev DB, because the tests would clear all the data in the DB.
+It would cause trouble if we don't have any data in the dev DB.

 To locally install postgresDB, this app might be helpful: https://postgresapp.com/